Motor Vehicle Theft

 7. Removes the motor-vehicle from Colorado for more than twelve hours

-Felony Classes Of Aggravated Motor Vehicle Theft In Douglas County And Adams County
+Felony Classes of Motor Vehicle Theft in Douglas County and Adams County

 In Douglas County, Colorado, and Adams County, Colorado, this crime can be a class five, class four or a class three felony, all of which are punishable by a sentence to the Colorado Department of Corrections.
-A class 3 felony occurs if the value of the vehicle exceeds $100,000 or if the person has been convicted of motor vehicle theft two prior times.
-It is a class 4 felony if the vehicle value is $20,000, but less than one hundred thousand dollars.
-Aggravated Motor Vehicle Theft is a class 5 felony if the vehicle’s value is less than twenty thousand dollars.
+A class 3 felony occurs (first-degree motor vehicle theft) if the person has been convicted of motor vehicle theft two prior times.
+It is a class 4 felony (second-degree motor vehicle theft) if one or more of the above aggravating factors are present.